hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Specifying-NAT.md

 ## Docker

 Specify `DOCKER` to explicitly specify Hyperledger Besu is running inside a Docker container.
-If you specify `DOCKER`, the host IP address is advertised not the container IP address.
+If you specify `DOCKER`, you advertise the host IP address not the container IP address.

 The host IP is the advertised host specified in the [`docker run` command](https://docs.docker.com/engine/reference/commandline/run/#add-entries-to-container-hosts-file---add-host).